fkie/catkin_lint/README.md

 catkin\_lint
 ============

+**Bleeding Edge**: This branch is currently work in progress and will not work.

 **catkin\_lint** runs a static analysis of the `package.xml` and `CMakeLists.txt` files.
 It can detect and report a number of common problems.